cdapio/cdap/docs/developer-guide/source/programming.rst

 The configure method is similar to the one found in Flow and Application.
 It defines the name and description of the MapReduce job.
-You can also specify DataSets to be used as input or output for the job.
+You can also specify Datasets to be used as input or output for the job.

 The ``beforeSubmit()`` method is invoked at runtime, before the MapReduce job is executed.
 Through a passed instance of the